AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 ### Using Web Fonts in a theme {#using-web-fonts-in-a-theme}

-You can now use fonts available in a web-service in an adaptive form <!-- or interactive communication -->.
+You can now use fonts available in a web-service in an Adaptive Form <!-- or interactive communication -->.
 Out-of-the-box, [Adobe Fonts](https://fonts.adobe.com/), Adobe's web font service, is available as a configuration.
 To use Adobe Fonts, create a kit, add fonts in it, and obtain the Kit ID from [Adobe Fonts](https://fonts.adobe.com/).

 To configure Adobe Fonts in Experience Manager, perform the following steps: